mokdevel/DarcMods/DarcMissions/docs/ROADMAP.md

 * Fix the persistency issue of mission items saved to various game modes.
 Mission items should be temporary and disappear when a server reboots.

 ## Next release
-* Helipatrols mission:
-  * Possibly Hunter mission to spawn if player is seen.
 * Json files planned to be compatible.

 ## Next major release